dynatrace-extensions/dynatrace-extensions-vscode/CONTRIBUTING.md

 With the extension running live, you can use `Ctrl + Shift + I` to open VS Code's developer tools (same as in a browser).
 All your log statements appear here.

-Debugging works the same as with any project.
-Set your breakpoints, then hit `F5` and the code will pause on them.
+Same as with any project, you can set breakpoints, then hit `F5` and the code will pause on them.

 There are two run configurations available: `Run extension` and `Jest current file`.
 The latter will run the currently open test file and allow you to debug it using breakpoints.